RyannnG/Statistic-110-Probability/markdown/origin course note.md

 $=\int F_Y(t-x)f_X(x)dx$

-Idea: prove existence of objects with desired properties A using prob.
+Idea: prove existence of objects with desired properties A using probability

 Show P(A) >0 for a random object .